 A wonderful place for a wildlife walk

-Whether you’re keen to learn the difference between a hornbeam and a beech tree, want to sit beside the newly established pond or enjoy a picnic in the arboretum’s meadow, Broad Arboretum is a wonderful place for a walk.
+Whether you’re keen to learn the difference between a hornbeam and a beech tree, want to wander amongst the trees or enjoy a picnic in a meadow, Broad Arboretum is a wonderful place for a walk.
 And why not continue on the path towards Long Wittenham?
 The path will take you past Paradise Wood, through wildflower meadows and eventually to Neptune Wood on the edge of Long Wittenham.

 Alternatively an amble in the other direction will take you to the Earth Trust Centre and the Wittenham Clumps.
-Stop along the way to admire the thick hedges which are managed through traditional hedge laying (link to hedge laying courses) and with over 20km of hedges, there’s no shortage of work!
-But it’s well worth it with the hedges providing a home to a host of insects and birds such as the yellow hammer.
+Stop along the way to admire the thick hedges which are managed through traditional hedge laying.
+But it’s well worth it with the hedges providing a home to a host of insects and birds such as the yellowhammer.
 With its well known call of 'a little bit of bread and no cheese' it can be heard in the hedges along the walk.
 The surrounding farmland is home to fieldfare and corn bunting, listen for the corn bunting’s song which sounds like the 'chinking' of keys.

 - Broad arboretum comes alive in a firework of colours every autumn.
 The range of trees in such close proximity provides everything from deep red to glowing yellow.